-Texas State Technical College will provide written notification to students and employees about existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services available for victims, both within the institution and in the community.
-In addition, the Title IX Coordinator will provide written notification to victims about options for, and available assistance in, changing academic, living, transportation, and working situations along with information on protective measures.
+Texas State Technical College will provide written notification to students and employees regarding community-related services, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services available for victims, both within the institution and in the community.
+In addition, the Title IX Coordinator/Representative will provide written notification to victims about options for, and available assistance in, changing academic, living, transportation, and working situations along with information on protective measures.
 This information will be provided regardless of whether the victim chooses to report the crime to campus police or local law enforcement.
-This request can be made to the Title IX Coordinator.
+This request can be made to the Title IX Coordinator/Representative.